 What are goalie sticks used for in ice hockey?

 The goalie stick is a specific type of hockey stick used by goaltenders.
-The stick itself is different compared to normal hockey sticks because of its wider shape.
-Goalie sticks have a skinny handle and then a wider base, called the paddle, leading into the blade of the hockey stick which is the part that touches the ice.
+The goalie stick itself is different compared to normal hockey sticks because of its wider shape.
+Goalie sticks have a skinny handle and a wider base, called the paddle, leading into the blade of the hockey stick which is the part that touches the ice.
 This particular stick helps goaltenders maximize their chances of stopping pucks from getting into the goal.
 In addition to a different shape, goalie sticks are slightly heavier than normal ice hockey sticks.
 In fact, the average goalie stick will weigh 25.15 ounces while a normal ice hockey stick weighs 15.7 ounces.
 However, goalie sticks will come in a wide variety of lengths and weights based on the height and stance of a player.
-It's essential to find the right size for the best protection.
+It’s essential to find the right size for the best protection.

 Things To Consider

 When looking for a goalie stick, you'll want to consider the following:

 - Do you want a wood or composite stick?

 - How much are you looking to spend on a goalie stick?

 - What size goalie stick should you get?

 Ice hockey goaltenders will primarily use a composite or wooden goalie stick to help stop the opposing team from scoring goals.